Joseph Florimond Loubat: Yachting

 Yacht Enchantress at the international races in 1874.

 Being an avid yachtsman, he was instrumental in the development of yachting in Europe and the United States.
 In 1873, Loubat's racing schooner, Enchantress, unsuccessfully competed against the Dreadnaught in the Cape May Challenge Cup; in 1874, the Enchantress won in a yacht race from Le Havre to Southampton and brought home the Cape May Cup.
 On October 27, 1873, Loubat received a letter of thanks from President H. Harbinson, for Loubat's generous donation of $1,000 to the New York and Sandy Hook Pilots' Charitable Fund.

 Loubat sailed in American, European and Russian waters, writing one of the earliest American yachting memoir, A Yachtsman’s Scrap Book, or the Ups and Downs of Yacht Racing.
 He dedicated the book in memory of the designer and sailing master Robert Fish.

 Honors

-In addition to his ennoblement as Duc de Loubat by Pope Leo XIII, Loubat was a member of the Institut de France and Academie des Inscriptions et Belles Lettres, a Commandeur of the Légion d'honneur, and a member of the Union Club, Knickerbocker Club, and New York Yacht Club.
+In addition to his ennoblement as Duc de Loubat, Loubat was a member of the Institut de France and Academie des Inscriptions et Belles Lettres, a Commandeur of the Légion d'honneur, and a member of the Union Club, Knickerbocker Club, and New York Yacht Club.
 Also, he was a member of the New York and Massachusetts Historical Societies, the American Geographical Society, the American Numismatic Society, and the Hispanic Society of America, among others.
 He was elected a member of the American Antiquarian Society in 1897.

 The pilot-boat, Joseph F. Loubat was named after him.